- The compatibility of the operating system with your hardware is important.

 It’s also easy to upgrade your operating system from within the distro and customize it in many different ways without having to reinstall it.
 You should also note that you can access every part of your MacBook Pro using a Linux distro.
 As such, you will find it easier to work with applications and manage your files.

-- The Complete History of Linux: Everything You Need to Know: It’s free and open source and was created almost three decades ago.
-Here is all you need to know about the operating system created by Linus Torvalds.
+- The Complete History of Linux: Everything You Need to Know — Here is all you need to know about the operating system created by Linus Torvalds.

-- Best Looking Linux Distro: Whether you are interested in the most stylish interface or the opportunity to catch a glimpse of your OS, you’ll be able to find the distro that’s right for you in this selection.
-Click here to begin.
+- Best Looking Linux Distro — Whether you are interested in the most stylish interface or the opportunity to catch a glimpse of your OS, you’ll be able to find the distro that’s right for you with these recommendations.

-- Windows vs. Mac vs. Linux: What are the Key Differences?
-They are the three most common operating systems.
+- Windows vs. Mac vs. Linux: What are the Key Differences? — They are the three most common operating systems.
 What key differences set them apart?
-Click here to find out.